clbx/ChocolateChip/README.md

 * A beep.wav to go in /res/beep.wav

+# ROMs

+All ROMs in this repository are either written or from Revival Studio's ROM Pack

 # Todo:
 - [ ] Implement all CHIP-8 Opcodes
 - [ ] Implement Status Panel